0foo/0foo.dev/source/articles/hello-world.html.markdown

     <ul>
         <li>Super easy to get started and to manage.</li>
         <li>Part of the goal is to learn front end and a managed solution handles all of that for you.</li>
-        <li>The site is pretty limited to any sort of customization.</li>
+        <li>The site is pretty limited to any sort of customization which is a feature for most people using those sites.</li>
     </ul>
 </li>

+Great resource for

 What I ended up going with: Static site generation with Middleman and Netlify!
 Also known as the <a href="https://jamstack.wtf/">JAM stack</a>.
 Upsides:
 1. Easy to use: just push to a git repo and the site is deployed
 2. Front end heavy which I wanted for learning and enjoyment(ish)
 3. Super secure as all of the work is done before deployment.
+4. Netlify handles everything!
+From build, to deploy, to host, to https certs.
+I just push to Github.
+4. Totally free!
 Downsides:
 1. No out of the box dynamic content.
 Everything is static, which means no out of the box commenting.

 <h3>On comments</h3>
 I love comments.
 I love interacting with people and I love discussions.
 I think it's one of the best part's of having a public facing internet site.
-However, managing comments is pretty involved as there's spam and moderation concerns and proving one is not in fact a robot.
+However, managing comments is pretty involved as there's spam and moderation concerns and proving one is NOT in fact a robot.
 I didn't want to manage a server though, didn't want to REQUIRE javascript, and didn't want to shoehorn in an opinionated comment widget.
 I looked through numerous comment options and discarded them all for various reasons[1].